Spiced Vegetable Curry

 Pro Tip

-Tempering (tadka) - blooming whole spices in hot oil or ghee
+Tempering (tadka): blooming whole spices in hot oil to release essential oils

 Storage